mouhamaadibrahim/Analytics-Research-Projects/README.md

 #### Experiment Details
 - Conductivity measurements were compared against standard values (0.7 S/m).
-- The optimized sensor (Capteur 5) outperformed non-optimized configurations (Capteurs 7 and 8) by providing more accurate readings.
+- The optimized sensor (Sensor 5) outperformed non-optimized configurations (Sensors 7 and 8) by providing more accurate readings.

 ### References and Resources for Bioimpedance Modeling and Sensor Optimization
 - [Download the publication: Geometric parameters optimization of planar interdigitated electrodes for bioimpedance spectroscopy](resources/Geometric%20parameters%20optimization%20of%20planar%20interdigitated%20electrodes%20for%20bioimpedance%20spectroscopy.pdf)